Seattle Seahawks vs. Jacksonville Jaguars NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Jacksonville's games this season have gone over the point total two times in six opportunities (33.3%).

-- The Jaguars have turned the ball over 12 times this season, five more turnovers than the Seahawks have forced (7).
+- The Jaguars have turned the ball over five more times (12 total) than the Seahawks have forced a turnover (7) this season.

 Home and road insights

-- At home this season, Seattle has one win against the spread and is 0-4 overall.
+- Seattle has one win against the spread, and is 0-4 overall, at home this season.

-- Seattle has hit the over once in four home games this season.
+- In four home games this year, Seattle has gone over the total once.

 Powered by Data Skrive.